 Photograph the baby early!
-I like to photograph newborns between 4-10 days.
+I like to photograph newborns between 6-10 days.
 With preemies you can obviously stretch that out, depending on how early they were born.
 After about 10 days most newborns start having longer awake periods and are harder to get into that deep sleep where they let you pose them naked.
 They start getting baby acne, their skin peels, and many lose their hair (usually, right on top so they get that nice old man look).
-If the baby is a little older (over 2 weeks) try to keep him awake for at least 90 minutes right before the session.

 Keep it warm.
 Newborns are used to very warm temperatures after spending so much time inside their mamas and they have difficultly regulating their body temperature, so if you want to keep them happy while naked you have to turn the temperature up!
-I use a space heater to help warm up the area where I'm shooting.
-Shut any doors to the room you're in, close a/c vents, and if it's hot outside you can just open the window.
-Somewhere between 80 and 90 degrees is ideal.
+I use a space heater to help warm up the area where I’m shooting.
+Shut any doors to the room you’re in, close a/c vents, and if it’s hot outside you can just open the window.
+Somewhere around 80 degrees or so is ideal.

 White noise.
 I use a white noise machine to help drown out the sound of the camera shutter and talking.
 It usually also helps babies to sleep as they’re used to constant noise and they might not stay asleep if it’s too quiet.
 The womb is not a very quiet place.